dramco-iwast/guide/Wireless Communication/wireless-communication.md

 In this project, we use the [The Things Network](https://www.thethingsnetwork.org/) (TTN) system.
 Everyone can add gateways to this network in order to extend the network.
 In case there is no coverage by the TTN, we will provide a LoRaWAN network.
+You can view the active gateways on the [TTN map](https://www.thethingsnetwork.org/map).
+Ensure there is a gateway present in at least a range of 1km of your devices.

 ## LoRaWAN Gateway
+In case there is no coverage by the TTN, we will provide a LoRaWAN Gateway.

 ### Network Access
+To be able to use the gateway, the firewall needs to allow TCP communication over port 1700 to and from `router.eu.thethings.network`.

+- TCP port: `1700` (up/down)
+- Destination: `router.eu.thethings.network`